Cops: LI men charged in marijuana investigation

 Troopers found more than 500 pounds of marijuana, worth more than $2 million, State Police said.

-Two Dix Hills men have been ordered held without bail after a search warrant resulted in the seizure of $2 million worth of marijuana, according to State Police and online court records.
+Two Dix Hills men have been ordered held without bail after a search warrant resulted in the seizing of $2 million worth of marijuana, according to State Police and online court records.

 Steven Polizzi, 57, and Wesley Snider, 28, were arrested May 9 after a “long-term investigation,” State Police said in a news release.

-Troopers said they executed a search warrant at the men’s home on Carlls Straight Path and at two storage facilities on Jericho Turnpike in East Northport.
+Troopers said they executed a search warrant at Polizzi and Snider’s home on Carlls Straight Path, and at two storage facilities on Jericho Turnpike in East Northport.

-The troopers recovered more than 500 pounds of marijuana, which has a street value of more than $2 million, and more than $200,000 in cash, the news release said.
+The troopers recovered more than 500 pounds of marijuana, with a street value of more than $2 million, and more than $200,000 in cash, the news release said.

-They also seized several vehicles and real property worth millions of dollars, the news release said.
+They also seized several vehicles and property worth millions of dollars, the news release said.

 Both men were charged with multiple counts of criminal possession of marijuana, State Police said.